 Below is a little insight into my world, pieces of my tapestry to share with you here:

 The Grunderwood (Grammer-Underwood) Household

 I am married to a mathematician who recently finished his degree at Virginia Commonwealth University in Richmond, Va.
 William Underwood and I found each other after having endured tumultuous relationships in the past and have recovered and grown together into what a couple of teenage girls in our church youth group described as a “power couple” (I take great pride in that distinction!).
 We are quite a team, blessed with wonderful, supportive families and the space to grow and live now on our own in a new state.
 The “Grunderwood” is a wonderful place, and we invite you into a little piece of our lives here.

 I couldn’t ask for a better partner and life companion than William.
 We married on November 10, 2012 at our home church, FBC Chattanooga.
 It was a beautiful day in every way.

-We also have 2 wonderful dog-children named Paco (a Welsh Corgi) and Boober (the best mutt ever) whom we love very much…
+We also have 3 wonderful dog-children named Paco (a Welsh Corgi) and Boober (the best mutt ever), and our new puppy Samson (Shepherd/Collie mix?) whom we love very much…

 A Little Background…